-Parents of applicants are asked to fill out a wait list application online and pay a non-refundable \$25 fee for the wait list as an act of good faith.
+Parents of applicants are asked to fill out a wait list application online through the FACTS website and pay a non-refundable \$30 fee for the wait list as an act of good faith.
 This will establish a place for the student on the wait list.
-This fee will be paid yearly, per family, until the youngest child reaches kindergarten.
+Our office will reach out annually to confirm continued interest of remaining on our waitlist.
+When an opening occurs, parents will be notified, and the student will be evaluated.
+If admissions criteria are met, the student will be accepted.